 Griffith College is committed to data protection best practice as defined under the General Data Protection Regulation (GDPR).
 This section provides information on a range of data protection aspects including:

-If you are looking for an initial introduction to GDPR, we also recommend you view the three videos on the Training page of this section.
-Each gives a short, 3 minute summary on some core aspects of the legislation.
+If you are looking for an initial introduction to GDPR, we also recommend you visit the Training page of this section.

 What is GDPR?

 The General Data Protection Regulation (GDPR) came into force on 25th May 2018.
 It is an EU regulation which seeks to create a common data protection framework across all EU states.
 At its core, GDPR seeks to protect the rights of consumers and ensure companies are fair and transparent in how they use consumers’ data.